dane-anderson/ainvest/README.md

 # 🚀 AInvest

-AI-powered market decision engine that turns raw financial data into structured signals and actionable insight.
+AI-powered investment intelligence platform that transforms raw financial data into structured signals, portfolio strategy, and capital allocation insight.

-Built to simulate how modern fintech systems combine quantitative models + AI reasoning into a single decision layer.
+Built to simulate how modern institutional fintech systems combine quantitative models, portfolio analytics, and AI reasoning into a unified decision layer.

 ---